 Sleep studies are used to measure the quality and quantity of sleep.
 They can also be sued to determine how well a patient is responding to treatment.
 For accurate sleep studies, quality sleep assessment tools are needed.
-The current level of technology allows most of the sleep assessment tools to be used at a sleep center.
+The current level of technology allows most of the sleep assessment equipments to be used at a sleep center.

 Sleep Assessment Tools List